-While the gut is the center of nutrient extraction, it also plays a key role in modulating the immune system.
-It houses the enteric nervous system, or ‘second brain’, and is home to trillions of microorganisms – the microbiota.
+The role of the intestinal tract goes far beyond digestion.
+While the gastrointestinal tract (also called the gut) is the center of food digestion and nutrient absorption, it also plays a key role in pets’ overall health.
+It houses the enteric nervous system, or ‘second brain’, and plays a vital role in modulating the body’s immune system.1

-Purina’s ongoing research into nutritional strategies that improve the gut health of pets, and the balance between beneficial bacteria and pathogenic bacteria, includes probiotics, prebiotics, non-replicating microorganisms (NRMs) and bovine colostrum.
+While there are numerous influences on gut microbiota composition, diet is considered among the most crucial.2 Purina’s ongoing research into nutritional strategies that improve the gut health of pets, and the balance between beneficial bacteria and pathogenic bacteria, includes probiotics, prebiotics, non-replicating microorganisms (NRMs) and bovine colostrum, among others.

 A better understanding of the microbiome’s impact on pet health can help pets live longer, healthier lives.